 Helpful Hints to Faculty on Making Purchases - General

-2. If you are making a specific purchase that originates with the Dean’s office (such as with start-up funding), then see Arlene Camporeale.
+2. If you are making a specific purchase that originates with the Dean’s office, such as with start-up funding, see Joanne Caruso.
 She’s in Dickson Hall 401 and can be contacted at email@example.com.
 She’ll discuss with you what you plan to purchase and how best to go about setting up the ordering.
 Some things will be done through a purchase order, others via a purchase card.

 3. If ever you do need to make a purchase directly with either cash or your personal credit card, please keep in mind the following: